nathanl/authority/README.md

 - All instance-level methods defined on `Authority::Authorizer` call their corresponding class-level method by default.
 In other words, if you haven't said whether a user can update **this particular** widget, we'll decide by checking whether they can update **any** widget.
 - All class-level methods defined on `Authority::Authorizer` will use the `default_strategy` you define in your configuration.
-- The **default** default strategies all return false by default; you must override them in your Authorizers to grant permissions.
+- The **default** default strategy simply returns false; you must override it in your configuration and/or write methods on your individual `Authorizer` classes to grant permissions.
 This whitelisting approach will keep you from accidentally allowing things you didn't intend.

 This combination means that, with this code: